fremff/vim-css-syntax/readme.md

-# Enhanced version of CSS syntax highlighting script file for vim, supports for CSS3
+# Enhanced version of CSS syntax highlighting script file for vim, supports for CSS3 #

 ##  Introduction

 The script is based on the [original css syntax file](http://fleiner.com/vim/syntax/css.vim), and support for CSS3 syntax highlighting.
-This script include many of CSS3 Property,Attribute and Selector, and the prefix "<u>-moz-,-webkit-,-o-,-ms-</u>" support, and complete the **At-rule groups**, see the [link](https://developer.mozilla.org/en-US/docs/CSS/At-rule).
+Included many of CSS3 Property,Attribute and Selector, and support for the prefix "<u>-moz-,-webkit-,-o-,-ms-</u>",too.
+About **At-rule groups** that in the script file, see the [link][1].
-Also, it support the **Beautify CSS** feature, you can use it to by the "<u>:CSSBeautify</u>" command.
+Also, it support the ***Beautify CSS*** feature, you can use it to by the "_:CSSBeautify_" command.

 ## Options

-As a optional, "<u>css_default_sync</u>" argument can be used for switch the syntax synchronization settings.
+As a optional, "css_default_sync" argument can be used for switch the syntax synchronization settings.
-By default, to use "syn sync minlines=2000" as setting of synchronization.
-If you have a slow machine, so, you can use the following option(to use "<u>syn sync maxlines=200</u>"):
+By default, to use "`syn sync minlines=2000`" as the setting of syntax synchronization.
+If you have a slow machine,
+so, you can use the following option(to use "`syn sync maxlines=200`"):
 ```vim
 let g:css_default_sync == 1
 ```